 Insomnia affects around 75% of expectant mums, especially in the third trimester, when sleeping becomes more uncomfortable due to the size of your bump.

 It can seem incredibly frustrating that, at a time when you need sleep the most, you can't get it.
-Try to think of it as good practice for what lies ahead once baby arrives – at least it won't be such a shock to the system!
+It's not uncommon to struggle with drifting off to sleep despite being very tired.
+Try to think of it as good practice for what lies ahead once your baby arrives – at least it won't be such a shock to the system!

 What you can do to prevent insomnia during pregnancy